 So, while there’s a lot of opportunity in the app world, there’s also a ton of competition.
 If you want to make it as a developer, you’re going to need a proper app monetization strategy.
 Here at TheoremReach, we’ve talked before about different ways to monetize your mobile app.
 Today, we want to focus on one strategy in particular: offerwalls.

 What are offerwalls?

 You’re probably familiar with some of the more common approaches to app monetization, like in-app purchases and rewarded video.
 And, of course, mobile advertising continues to grow and shape the world of mobile monetization in 2018.
 There’s an often overlooked strategy, though, that can work well for mobile developers.
-It’s called an offerwall.
+This is called an offerwall.

 What makes offerwalls effective?

-There are a couple of reasons that offerwalls work well.
+There are a couple of reasons that offerwalls work so well.
 First off, the user is presented with the offer or advertisement directly in your app.
 Secondly, there’s really no way to ignore the offer.
 They can’t miss it.
 It’s not a banner floating around the edges of their periphery: it’s a pop-up or landing page of some kind that they have to interact with before they can continue with what they were doing before.
 This can turn them into real revenue generators in the long run.